hsuanchih/Scribbles/iOS-OSX/Combine.md

         where S : Subject, Self.Failure == S.Failure, Self.Output == S.Output
 }
 ```
-The associated types are straightforward, but what should the body these look like?
+We know we need to defining output & error types on a publisher, but what should the bodies for these methods look like?
-* `func subscribe<S>(_ subscriber: S)`,
+* `func subscribe<S>(_ subscriber: S)`
-* `func receive<S>(subscriber: S)`, and
+* `func receive<S>(subscriber: S)`
 * `func subscribe<S>(_ subject: S) -> AnyCancellable`

 And what is a subject anyway?
-We'll touch on all of these one at a time, but let's start with some default implementations in the `Publisher` protocol extension:
+We'll touch on subjects in due time, but for the time being let's start by looking at some default implementations in the `Publisher` protocol extension:

 ```Swift
 extension Publisher {